Rwanda floods, landslides fueled by climate change – DW – 05/09/2023

 The small, mountainous, landlocked African nation — often called the "land of a thousand hills" — is one of the most densely-populated countries in the region, note researchers.

-As more and more usable land is being eroded and degraded to service a growing agricultural-based economy that employs 65% of the population, reported the United Nations Development Programme (UNDP), inherent vulnerability to climate shocks is increasing.
+More and more usable land is being eroded and degraded to service a growing agricultural-based economy that employs 65% of the population, reported the United Nations Development Programme (UNDP).
+As a result, its inherent vulnerability to climate shocks is increasing.

 Climate the likely culprit